Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 in [player information buttons](#player-information-buttons).
 Then select "Top leader" in "Map color mode".

 ![world map player info map mode top leader](./images/world-map-player-info-map-mode-top-leader.png)

+### Income tax

+One of the advantage of being a leader of other players is that the leader can get a fraction of tax collected by subordinates.

+Click "Economy" in [player information buttons](#player-information-buttons), then click "Tax info".